rahul-cyborg/hackerearth/README.md

     "message":"Template not saved successfully"
     }
     ```
-    (3) In case of public directory not found or permissions issues
+    (3) In case of assets directory not found or permissions issues
     ```json
     {
     "status":500,